rsjuru/Anamorphic-LWE/README.md

 The results of the decryption are printed in the terminal (either decryption was successful or not).

-## Testing the Program
+## Benchmarking the Program

 ---
-To run tests for suitable q value, you can execute the following command:
+To get the benchmarking of key generation, encryption and decryption (regular and anamorphic), run the following command:

+    python benchmarks.py

+This will run regular and anamorphic key generation, encryption and decryption 100 times and calculate average time of each operation in milliseconds.
+Round amound can be changed by just changing the value of REPEATS in the code.

+To test for correctness of decryption, run following script:

     python test.py

-This will run regular and anamorphic encryption/decryption process defined amount of times (default 100 times) and gives result of how many times decryption fails.

-Rounds are run with different q values from 2<sup>5</sup> to 2<sup>20</sup>.
-The amount of the rounds can be changed directly at the code.
+This will run encryption and decryption, default by 100 times, with q values from 2^5 to 2^20 and inform the percentage of failing decryptions.

+Code tests regular encryption/decryption, anamorphic encryption/decryption,
+regular encryption/decryption with anamorphic public/private key pair and regular decryption from anamorphic ciphertext.